Emergency Procedures Advice for Leaders in the event of an incident

 Equipment which is at the accident site (warm clothing, group shelter etc)

 Any distinguishing feature/marker/colour at the accident site.

-Location of where you are phoning from – if different from accident site.
+Location of where you are phoning from – if different from the accident site.

 Last amended 14 Jan 16